MicrosoftDocs/fabric-docs/docs/data-warehouse/reports-power-bi-service.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-## Create a report from the Warehouse Editor
+## Create a report from the warehouse editor

 From within the warehouse experience, using the ribbon and the main home tab, navigate to the **New report** button.
 This option provides a native, quick way to create report built on top of the default Power BI dataset.